So, you want to become a real estate virtual assistant.

 Basic Understanding of Virtual Assistants

 A virtual assistant remotely provides various services to businesses and entrepreneurs.
-Tasks include; digital marketing, scheduling appointments, managing events, or any other administrative role you can think of.
+Real estate virtual assistant tasks include; digital marketing, scheduling appointments, managing events, or any other administrative role you can think of.

 What does a real estate virtual assistant do?